Choi-SeokHeum/sample/OffBoardProviderREADME.md

         $ make
         $ make install

-After the installation, you can find binary(OffBoardProviderTestApp) and other files(sample JSON files) to be transderred to the RVIServer in deploy directory.
+After the installation, you can find binary(OffBoardProviderTestApp) and other files(5 sample JSON files) to be transderred to the RVIServer in deploy directory.

 ### Run
 Prepare a terminal window and navigate to the deploy directory of test.